JagdeepSing/book_app/README.md

 Number and name of feature: #5: easy to navigate UI

 - Estimate of time needed to complete: 60mins
-- Start time: 12:45pm
+- Start time: 1:00pm
-- Finish time:
+- Finish time: 1:30pm
-- Actual time needed to complete:
+- Actual time needed to complete: 30mins (minimal at the moment)

 Number and name of feature: #6: Stretch, style website